wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 Compared to the equations of electric fields, however, Schrodinger is easy, it's a set of linear differential equations.

-# 7. Allowed energy levels in atoms
+# 6. Allowed energy levels in atoms

-Solutions to Schrodinger result in quantized energy levels for a bound atom.
+Solutions to Schrodinger result in quantized energy levels for a electron bound to an atom.

 Take hydrogen, the electron bound to the proton can only exists in quantized energy levels.
 The lowest energy state can have two electrons, one with spin up, and one with spin down.

 From Schrodinger you can compute the energy levels, which most of us did at somepoint, although now, I can't remember how it was done.
 That's not important.
 The important is to internalize that the energy levels in bound electrons are discrete.

 Electrons can transition from one energy level to another by external influence, i.e temperature, light, or other.

 The probability of a state transition (change in energy) can be determined from the probability amplitude and Schrodinger.

-# 8. Allowed energy levels in solids
+# 7. Allowed energy levels in solids

 If I have two silicon atoms spaced far apart, then the electrons can have the same spin and same momentum around their respective nuclei.
 As I bring the atoms closer, however, the probability amplitudes start to interact (or the dimensions of the Hamiltonian matrix grow), and there can be state transitions between the two electrons.

 The allowed energy levels will split.
 If I only had two states interacting, the Hamiltonian could be

 $$ H =
 \begin{bmatrix}
 A & 0 \\
-0 & A
+0 & -A
 \end{bmatrix}
 $$